DockYard-Academy/curriculum/removed_content.md

 to move the location of every element.

 Lists on the other hand have the opposite strengths and weaknesses.
-Lists are stored as **linked-lists** which means each element in the list knows the location of the next element.
+Lists are stored as **linked lists** which means each element in the list knows the location of the next element.

 <!-- livebook:{"break_markdown":true} -->